MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/Manage-Hyper-V-integration-services.md

 4. After the installation finishes, all integration services are available for use.

+>[!NOTE]
-These steps can't be automated or done within a Windows PowerShell session for online virtual machines.
-You can apply them to offline VHDX images; [see this blog post](https://blogs.technet.microsoft.com/virtualization/2013/04/18/how-to-install-integration-services-when-the-virtual-machine-is-not-running/).
+>These steps **can't be automated** or done within a Windows PowerShell session for **online** virtual machines.

+>You can apply them to **offline** VHDX images; [see this article](https://docs.microsoft.com/en-us/virtualization/community/team-blog/2013/20130418-how-to-install-integration-services-when-the-virtual-machine-is-not-running).

+>You can also automate the deploy of the integration services through **Configuration Manager** with the VMs **Online**, but you need to restart the VMs at the end of the installation; [see this article](https://docs.microsoft.com/en-us/archive/blogs/manageabilityguys/deploying-hyper-v-integration-services-to-vms-using-config-manager-and-dism)